-The holiday season is here, and with it comes the temptation to indulge in all kinds of festive treats.
-But how can you enjoy the holidays without sabotaging your health and wellness goals?
-That’s where mindful holiday eating tips come in handy.
+The festive season has arrived, bringing with it a wealth of tempting treats.
+How can you fully enjoy the holidays while staying true to your health and wellness goals?
+This is where mindful holiday eating becomes essential.

 One of the experts who knows a lot about mindful holiday eating tips is Lisa Young, a registered dietitian and author of “Finally Full, Finally Slim: 30 Days to Permanent Weight Loss One Portion at a Time“.
 Young has worked with celebrities like Jennifer Lopez, Ariana Grande, and Alicia Keys, helping them achieve their optimal health and fitness.